 NT Wright sees justification a bit differently.
 I would say he sees point 1 precisely as stated.
 The issue arises in the meaning of the status of “justified”, and what that condition really means.

 Wright calls our attention to the language of justification claiming (by the way, in agreement with the reformers) that “justification” and “righteousness” and so on are the language of the Jewish law court – what the reformers refer to as “forensic” terminology.
 The idea is that there is a judge who is presented a case involving a defendant (you) and an accuser.
 The judge hears the case and then makes his judgement – either “right(eous)” or “condemned”.
 The judge’s own righteousness, based on his track record of justly adjudicating His cases, plays no role in your status other than to ensure that it has been justly assigned.

 But what is achieved in the pronouncing of the status of “justified” onto a faithful defendant?
-Wright, quite controversially, claims this means that he is incorporated into God’s covenant people, as opposed to simply having his sins forgiven, who is then expected, through the equipping and indwelling of the Spirit and God’s grace, to live the Christ-led life.
+Wright, quite controversially, claims this means that he is incorporated into God’s covenant people, as opposed to simply having their sins forgiven, who is then expected, through the equipping and indwelling of the Spirit and God’s grace, to live the Christ-led life.
 And that it is the “fruit” of his life that will be judged on the last day (2 Cor 5:10).

 This, it seems to me, is where the wheels come off in the debate between the two views.
 Traditionalists will not countenance the interjection of “works” into the discussion of justification – irrespective of whether we’re talking about before or after it.
 We should notice, however, that the “works” being spoken of by Wright are those that follow conversion and have nothing whatsoever to do with the individual’s pronouncement as “justified”.